 When diamonds were discovered in South Africa, the diamond company DeBeers marketed them as the engagement stone that every woman needed, and they came up with the slogan “diamonds are forever.”

 There was a major slump during The Great Depression, but this soon changed once the economy was revived.

 DeBeers began a second aggressive marketing campaign for diamonds and despite the fact that diamonds are indeed breakable, they used psychological triggers to instill into the minds of the viewers that diamonds were a symbol of eternity and perfection.

 The company encouraged socialites and celebrities to wear diamonds and before long, the diamond had become a symbol of wealth and success for people to aspire to.

 Modern Day Engagement Rings

 Most recently, Kate Middleton’s engagement ring became famous and all newspapers are magazines were clamoring to capture it.
-No one knows how much it cost, but it is a large sapphire encased in small white diamonds.
+No one knows how much it cost (it was the same one that Prince Charles gave to Princess Diana, thus, it holds a lot of historical value), but it is a large sapphire encased in small white diamonds.

 Also, after the film ‘Blood Diamonds,’ they don’t have the best reputations.
 It is a film highlighting the suffering endured by Africans at the hands of Europeans to extract diamonds from African soil.